-- 60 ml olive oil
+- 1/4 cup / 60 ml olive oil

-- 100 g feta cheese crumbled
+- 2/3 cup / 100 g feta cheese, crumbled

-- 150 g feta cheese crumbled
+- 1 cup / 150 g feta cheese, crumbled

-- 60 g parmesan grated
+- 2/3 cup / 60 g parmesan, grated

 - 2 eggs

-- mixed seeds to sprinkle on top
+- mixed seeds to sprinkle on top, optional

-In a cup combine sugar, dry yeast and warm milk.
+- In a cup combine sugar, dry yeast and warm milk.
 Mix until the yeast is almost dissolved.

 - Crack the eggs in the centre of the well, then add salt, olive oil and yeast mixture.
 Slowly stir the wet ingredients in the center, mixing them gradually with the flour.
 Continue mixing until a soft dough is formed.

-In a medium bowl beat one egg.
+- In a medium bowl beat one egg.
 Add parmesan and feta and mix until well combined.

-Preheat oven to 200 degrees C. Line 2 large baking pans with parchment paper.
+- Preheat oven to 380°F/ 200° C. Line 2 large baking pans with parchment paper.

 - Brush the crescent rolls with beaten egg and sprinkle them with mixed seeds.
 Bake for 20 minutes or until puffed and golden brown.